justinboynton/imperial-course-capstone-project/README.md

-# Imperial College Machine Learning Course - Capstone Project
+# Imperial ML Course Capstone Project

-## Overview
+## Project Overview

-This project will be a kaggle type competition challenge.
-This repository serves as the central code and documentation repository for the project.
+This section will explain the project at a top level to a non-technical audience

+## DATA

+## MODEL

+## HYPERPARAMETER OPTIMSATION

+## RESULTS

+## CONTACT DETAILS
+If you are planning on making your github repo public you may wish to include some contact information such as a link to your twitter or an email address.